tjysdsg/Victoria-3-files/game/common/scripted_progress_bars/scripted_progress_bars.md

         desc = "PROGRESS_BAR_TEXT3" #This will be printed on the left side of the progress bar second_desc = "PROGRESS_BAR_TEXT3" #This will be printed on the right side of the progress bar

+        is_inverted = yes #Will treat negative progress as positive meaning that the object is to keep this progress down

         start_value = 50
         min_value = 0
         max_value = 100